 Inspect the seal components for wear, scoring, grooves, and other damage that might cause leakage.
-Clean and polish the seal area of the shaft.
-Small nicks and burrs can be removed using a fine file or emery cloth.
+Clean and polish the shaft sleeve, or replace it if there are nicks or cuts on either end.
 If any components are worn, replace the complete seal; never mix old and new seal parts.

-If a replacement seal is being used, remove it from the container and inspect the precision-finished faces to ensure that they are free of any foreign matter.
-Discard the spring centering washer included with the seal.
-It is not used in this applicatrion.
+If a replacement seal is being used, remove it from the container and inspect the precision finished faces to ensure that they are free of any foreign matter.

-To ease installation of the seal, lubricate the seal area of the shaft with water or a very small amount of oil, and apply a drop of light lubricating oil on the finished faces.
-Assemble the seal as follows, (see Figure 3).
+To ease installation of the seal, lubricate the bellows with water or a very small amount of oil, and apply a drop of light lubricating oil on the precision finished faces.
+Assemble the seal as follows (see Figure 3).

 Figure 3.
-25271-821 Seal Assembly
+S33 Seal Assembly

-This seal is not designed for operation at temperatures above 160° F (71° C).
+This seal is not designed for operation at temperatures above 160°F (71°C).
 Do not use at higher operating temperatures.